steelydr/EDA_Rstudio/README.md

 It includes data cleaning, summarization, and visualization to identify patterns and insights.

 Key libraries like ggplot2, dplyr, and tidyr are used for data manipulation and plotting.
 The workflow includes handling missing values, outlier detection, and generating meaningful plots.
-Follow the provided R script for step-by-step instructions.
-Insights derived from EDA will guide further analysis or modeling efforts.